Bioconductor/BiocBaseUtils/README.md

 # Contributing

-`BiocDevelUtils` is a work in progress and we welcome contributions.
+`BiocDeveloper` is a work in progress and we welcome contributions.
 There are quite a few often-used utility functions that are yet to be included in the package.
 We would like to keep the dependencies in this package minimal; therefore, contributions should mostly use base R.